hunter-teacher-cert/work_csci70900-ischeff/meth1/01_lesson.md

 Depending on student ability, each pair might try this more than once:
 - decompose the problem
 - attempt to follow the instructions
-- reflect (in writing) on how it went
+- reflect on how it went

 Students should have a graphic organizer / template for the different diagrams (tree, bubble, etc.) BUT they can also use blank paper.